KUBDatalab/R-textmining_new/episodes/00-introduction.Rmd

 ## What is text mining?
 Text mining is the process of extracting meaningful information and knowledge from text.
 Text mining tools and methods allow the user to analyse large bodies of texts and to visualise the results.

-By applying text mining principles to to a body of text you can gain insights that would otherwise be impossible to detect with the naked eye.
+By applying text mining principles to to a body of text, you can gain insights that would otherwise be impossible to detect with the naked eye.

 Before carrying out your analysis, the text must be transformed so that it can be read by a machine.

 ## Stopwords
 Text often contains words that hold no particular meaning.
-These are called stop words and they are found throughout the text.
+These are called stop words and can be found throughout the text.
 Since stop words rarely contribute to the understanding of the text, it is a good idea to remove them before analysing the text.

 :::: callout